apache/datafusion-comet/README.md

 Comet delivers a performance speedup for many queries, enabling faster data processing and shorter time-to-insights.

 The following chart shows the time it takes to run the 22 TPC-H queries against 100 GB of data in Parquet format using a single executor with 8 cores.
+See the [Comet Benchmarking Guide](https://datafusion.apache.org/comet/contributor-guide/benchmarking.html) for details of the environment used for these benchmarks.

 When using Comet, the overall run time is reduced from 649 seconds to 440 seconds, a 1.5x speedup.